pishen/akka-ui/README.md

 document.querySelector("#root").appendChild(root.render)
 ```

 Starting from a source that will merge the "add" and "remove" signal, we eventually convert each signal into several Todo items, where each Todo item will contain a Remove button which sends its "remove" signal (onclick) back to the starting source.
-To achieve this, we use `MergeHub` and `preMaterialize` to get the `Sink` that can consume signals from the Remove button(s).
+To achieve this, we use `MergeHub` and `BroadcastHub` to get the `Sink` that can consume signals from the Remove button(s) and the `Source` which can be connected to `todoList`'s `childrenSink`.

-Notice that when we call `preMaterialize`, an unhandled stream will be created, which we have to terminate by ourselves to prevent memory leak.
-Here we use a trick that add one more `Sink` to the `Source` before we `preMaterialize` it, which is the `dummySink` on `todoList`, this `Sink` will consume and ignore all the signals sending to it, and will cancel the stream when its binding DOM element is removed.
-When the stream is canceled, the preMaterialized `MergeHub` will be terminated as well, hence preventing the memory leak.
-We can use this technique to connect the unhandled materialzed stream to a DOM element which has the same life-cycle as the stream.
+Notice that when we call `run()`, an unhandled stream will be materialized, which we have to terminate by ourselves to prevent memory leak.
+Here we use a trick that add one more `Sink` to the `Source` before we materialize it, which is the `dummySink` on `todoList`, this `Sink` will consume and ignore all the signals sending to it, and will cancel the stream when its binding DOM element is removed.
+When the stream is canceled, the materialized `MergeHub` and `BroadcastHub` will be terminated as well, hence preventing the memory leak.
+We can use this technique to connect the unhandled materialized stream to a DOM element which has the same life-cycle as the stream.